spacetelescope/style-guides/guides/jupyter-notebooks.md

 Markdown for prose.
 Inline comments used sparingly.

-## Associated files
+## Ancillary files

-e.g. images.
+e.g. images, csv files.
 Where to put them, other files required by the notebook (such as `requirements.txt`)

 ## Example notebooks following this style guide